lordemmag-devops/CI-CD-Pipeline/README.md

 # Python CI/CD Project with Jenkins, Docker, Security Scanning, and ArgoCD

 ### Here's a complete Python CI/CD Project setup.
-This demonstrates a profesiona pipeline using Jenkins, Security scanning, and ArgoCD for Kubernetes Deployment
+This demonstrates a profesional pipeline using Jenkins, Security scanning, and ArgoCD for Kubernetes Deployment

 ### Project Overview.
 1. Python Flask application.